-Line 5 - You must add back any amount of Illinois Income and Replacement taxes that you deducted on your U.S. Form 1041 to arrive at your federal taxable income.
-You are not required to add back taxes from other states that you included as a federal deduction.

-Line 6 - Write the total of all amounts excluded from federal taxable income that were received or accrued as interest during the tax year.

-Line 7 - Write the addition amount calculated on Form IL-4562, Special Depreciation.
+- Line 5 You must add back any amount of Illinois Income and Replacement taxes that you deducted on your U.S. Form 1041 to arrive at your federal taxable income.
+You are not required to add back taxes from other states that you included as a federal deduction. - Line 6 Write the total of all amounts excluded from federal taxable income that were received or accrued as interest during the tax year. - Line 7 Write the addition amount calculated on Form IL-4562, Special Depreciation.
 For more information, see Form IL-4562 and instructions.
-Attach Form IL-4562 to your Form IL-1041.

-Line 8 - Write the interest or intangible expenses paid to an 80/20 company, to the extent these expenses exceed any taxable dividends you received from the 80/20 company.
-To compute the amount of this addition, complete Illinois Schedule 80/20, Related-Party Expenses.
-Attach Illinois Schedule 80/20 to your Form IL-1041.
+Attach Form IL-4562 to your Form IL-1041. - Line 8 Write the interest or intangible expenses, or insurance premiums paid to an affiliated company, to the extent these expenses exceed any taxable dividends you received from the affiliated company from Illinois Schedule 80/20, Related-Party Expenses, Line 7.
+Attach Illinois Schedule 80/20 to your Form IL-1120.

-80/20 Company means any taxpayer who would be a member of a unitary business group with you, but cannot be included in the group because 80 percent or more of its business activities are conducted outside the United States.
+Affiliated Company means any person who would be a member of a unitary business group with you, but cannot be included in the group because 80 percent or more of its business activities are conducted outside the United States or because of the rule against combining insurance companies, financial organizations, or transportation companies with companies engaged in other businesses.

-For more information see instructions for the "80/20 rule" under "What is a unitary business group?" in the Illinois Schedule UB Instructions, Combined Apportionment for Unitary Business Group.
-Intangible expenses mean royalties and fees paid for intangible assets, losses incurred on sales or other disposition of intangible assets to an 80/20 company, losses on factoring or discounting transactions with an 80/20 company, and deductible expenses incurred in connection with the acquisition, use, management, or sale or other disposition of an intangible asset.
+For more information see the instructions for Schedule 80/20.

+Intangible expenses mean royalties and fees paid for intangible assets, losses incurred on sales or other disposition of intangible assets to an affiliated company, losses on factoring or discounting transactions with an affiliated company, and deductible expenses incurred in connection with the acquisition, use, management, or sale or other disposition of an intangible asset.
 Intangible assets include patents, patent applications, trade names, trademarks, service marks, copyrights, mask works, trade secrets, and similar types of intangible assets.